 Regarding amendments to the Fisheries Act 2000, the bill corrects a drafting error by replacing the term "waste manager" with the term "director-general" in section 72H of the Fisheries Act 2000.
-Section 72H currently incorrectly identifies the waste manager, a statutory officer created by the Waste Management and Resource Recovery Act 2016 who has no functions under the Fisheries Act, as the person who may undertake certain activities in relation to seized things under the Fisheries Act.
+Section 72H currently incorrectly identifies the waste manager, a statutory officer created by the Waste Management and Resource Recovery Act 2016, who has no functions under the Fisheries Act as the person who may undertake certain activities in relation to seized things under the Fisheries Act.
 The director-general responsible for administration of the Fisheries Act is the correct person for this kind of function, as a person with senior oversight of the enforcement functions of the act.
 There is also a minor amendment to update a reference to repealed legislation.

 Regarding amendments to the Nature Conservation Act 2014, the Biosecurity Act 2023 will commence on 15 May 2025, and, under that act, the minister may make biosecurity emergency declarations or biosecurity control declarations in the event of a biosecurity incident.
 There is the potential that these declarations may improve directions that involve a person committing an offence under the Nature Conservation Act 2014.
-This bill inserts new provisions into section 153 of the Nature Conservation Act to provide exemptions to offences in chapter 6, if a person is acting under a biosecurity emergency declaration or a biosecurity control declaration made under the Biosecurity Act.
+This bill inserts new provisions into section 153 of the Nature Conservation Act to provide exemptions to offences in chapter 6 if a person is acting under a biosecurity emergency declaration or a biosecurity control declaration made under the Biosecurity Act.

 The bill also redrafts section 325 of the Nature Conservation Act.
-Section 235 enables a conservation officer to direct a person to leave the reserve if the conservation officer believes, on reasonable grounds, that a person is: (a) in the reserve; and (b) has acted in an offensive way, is creating a public nuisance or has committed an offence against the act.
-The bill merely redrafts the current provision so that a conservation officer may direct a person to leave the reserve if: (a) the person is in a reserve; and (b) the conservation officer believes, on reasonable grounds, the person has acted in an offensive way, is creating a public nuisance or has committed an offence against the act.
+Section 235 enables a conservation officer to direct a person to leave the reserve if the conservation officer believes, on reasonable grounds, that a person is (a) in the reserve, and (b) has acted in an offensive way, is creating a public nuisance or has committed an offence against the act.
+The bill merely redrafts the current provision so a conservation officer may direct a person to leave the reserve if (a) the person is in a reserve, and (b) the conservation officer believes, on reasonable grounds, the person has acted in an offensive way, is creating a public nuisance or has committed an offensive way, is creating a public nuisance or has committed an offensive way, is creating a public nuisance or has committed an offence against the act.
 This newest amendment removes the element of being in a reserve, so it becomes a question of fact and is no longer linked to the reasonable belief of the conservation officer enforcing the Nature Conservation Act.